dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 ### Create demo namespace

-create namespace and add that namespace to be monitored by `osm-edge` Service Mesh
+Create and add a namespace to be monitored by osm-edge Service Mesh

 ```shell
 export NAMESPACE=dapr-test